Amankumar2711/Tweet_Sentimental_Analysis/README.md

 # Tweet_Sentimental_Analysis
-This is my repository based on using Tweeter data using some libraries Author- Aman Kumar
+This is my repository based on using Tweeter data using some libraries <br>
+Author- Aman Kumar